ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 ```sh
 ibmcloud cis cache-purge DNS_DOMAIN_ID (--all | --file file1 --file file2...｜--tag tag1 --tag tag2...|--host host1 --host host...| --prefix prefix1 --prefix prefix2...) [-f, --force] [-i, --instance INSTANCE_NAME]  [--output FORMAT]
 ```
+{: pre}

 #### Command options
 {: #purge-cache-options}

+`DNS_DOMAIN_ID`
-- **DNS_DOMAIN_ID**: The ID of DNS domain.
+:   The ID of DNS domain.
 Required.

+`--all`
-- **--all**: Purging all cached files.
+:   Purging all cached files.
 This option is mutually exclusive with *--file*.

+`--file`
-- **--file**: Granularly remove one or more files by specifying URLs.
+:   Granularly remove one or more files by specifying URLs.
 This option is mutually exclusive with *--all*.

+`--tag`
-- **--tag**: Granularly remove one or more files by the associated Cache-Tag (Enterprise plan only).
+:   Granularly remove one or more files by the associated Cache-Tag (Enterprise plan only).
 This option is mutually exclusive with *--all*.

+`--host`
-- **--host**: Granularly remove one or more files by specifying the host (Enterprise plan only).
+:   Granularly remove one or more files by specifying the host (Enterprise plan only).
 This option is mutually exclusive with *--all*.

+`--prefix`
-- **--prefix**: Granularly remove one or more files by a prefix (Enterprise plan only).
+:   Granularly remove one or more files by a prefix (Enterprise plan only).
 This option is mutually exclusive with *--all*.

+`-f, --force`
-- **-f, --force**: Purging all cached files without prompting for confirmation.
+:   Purging all cached files without prompting for confirmation.

+`-i, --instance`
-- **-i, --instance**: Instance name or ID.
+:   Instance name or ID.
 If not set, the context instance specified by `ibmcloud cis instance-set` is used.

+`--output`
-- **--output**: Specify output format, only JSON is supported.
+:   Specify output format, only JSON is supported.

 #### Examples
 {: #purge-cache-examples}